I am originally from Panama but came to the DC area when I was around seven. I have been here ever since and consider myself a DC Native.

 Huge foodie and love to try all different kinds of restaurants ranging from a hole in the wall to fancy

 Traveling is something that I love to do and want to do more of in the future.
-I am afraid of flying and it has gotten even worse the older I get, but it won’t stop me from traveling and learning more about other places, its people, culture, and food.
+I am afraid of flying, and it has gotten even worse the older I get.
+Still, it won’t stop me from traveling and learning more about other places, its people, culture, and food.

 I started a podcast on women who have killed called the Female Killers Podcast (http://femalekillers.com).
-I have always loved Deadly Women on the Investigation Channel so I wanted to have a podcast that was similar to it.
-It’s always fascinated me because when you think of a murderer, especially a serial killer, you don’t always think it’s a woman.
+I have always loved Deadly Women on the Investigation Channel, so I wanted to have a podcast that was similar to it.
+It’s always fascinated me because when you think of a murderer, especially a serial killer, you don’t ever think it’s a woman.

 Interior design is a secret passion of mine.
-I can spend hours on Houzz and Pinterest scrolling through beautiful rooms.
-If I had a huge pot of money, I would decorate my house nonstop.
-When I was a teenager, I wanted to be an Interior Designer and planned to go to a school in California to do it.
+I can spend hours on Houzz and Pinterest, scrolling through beautiful rooms.
+If I had a massive pot of money, I would decorate my house nonstop.
+When I was a teenager, I wanted to be an Interior Designer.
+I planned to go to a school in California to do it.
 However, my mom didn’t allow me to.
 This has taught me never to hinder my kids’ dreams.

 Being a mother is something that I take seriously.
-It’s probably like that with majority of parents.
+It’s probably like that with the majority of parents.
 I read tons of parenting books, have attended parenting classes, joined support groups, and even have us doing family therapy.
-At the end, they are now teenagers so they have to make their own decisions and deal with the consequences.
+In the end, they are now teenagers, so they have to make their own decisions and deal with the consequences.
 However, I am there to advise and guide them, and I want to make sure that I do it correctly, or try to.

 It’s been only a year of my 40 years that I have finally embraced my curly hair.
 I no longer straighten it, and I love it.
 I am still learning every day how to style and maintain it

 I love playing video games.
 I remember playing Atari games with my older sister, and then the Playstation with my younger one.
-I now talk video games with my son, and it has helped us connect.
-Last game I played was Resident Evil 2, and it was nostalgic and brought back memories of my little sister and I playing it over and over again.
+I now talk about video games with my son, and it has helped us connect.
+The last game I played was Resident Evil 2, and it was nostalgic and brought back memories of my little sister.
+I play it over and over again.